AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 ++++++++++++++++++++++++++

-If you want to use an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Convertor (TDC) on their computer, then you will need to add the automation user.
+If you want to use an automated process to automatically download Argos data, or process Argos emails for users that do not have the Telonics Data Converter (TDC) on their computer, then you will need to add the automation user.

 You will need the create a local windows account on the database server.
 See the